How Google Earth is helping drive climate action

 Rebecca Moore, Director, Google Earth

-Learn how Timelapse is being used in partnership with other technologies and programs to empower everyone to take climate action across our planet’s cities, oceans, and forests.
+Learn how Timelapse is being used in partnership with other technologies and programmes to empower everyone to take climate action across our planet’s cities, oceans, and forests.

 Reducing emissions and working toward cleaner air

-“Tracking air quality could help identify how to reduce pollution most effectively — like creating low emission zones or keeping heavy trucks out of neighborhoods that are most vulnerable.”
+“Tracking air quality could help identify how to reduce pollution most effectively — like creating low emission zones or keeping heavy trucks out of neighbourhoods that are most vulnerable.”